Moya/Moya/docs/Testing.md

 ## `sampleData`

 When creating your `TargetType` you are required to provide `sampleData` for your targets.
 All you need to do there is to provide `Data` that represents a sample response from every particular target.
+This can be used later for tests or just for providing offline support while developing.

 For example: